Sheriff-AA/Blackjack-Game/README.md

 # Blackjack-Game

-A fairly simple blackjack game
+A simple blackjack game built using Object Oriented Programming in Python.

+The game can be played against another player (PvP)